olin/studentgovernment/student_government_bylaws.md

 3. For a one-time, off-campus event, the suggested limit is $10 per person.
 4. For a recurring on-campus event, the suggested limit is $3 per person.
 5. For a recurring off-campus event, the suggested limit is $5 per person.
-6. These limits will not be hard limits.
+6. These limits are not hard limits.
 If an event is unthrowable at this limit, the Director of Clubs and Organizations may approve the funding necessary to run the event.
 7. If a club wants to purchase items for long term use (more than 1 semester), the club has a soft limit of $20 per club member.
 Usually this is seen as the majority of the club’s spending for the year.